CAKES-coding/swe574-group2/README.md

 To reach our team;

-- Communicator: 🍰 Semih Solmaz
+- Communicator: 🍰 Kenan Kural
 - Project Manager: 🍰 Can Dayan

 Our members together, form a strong and high potential team, while remembering the beauty of teamwork to accomplish high-quality deliverables.